cczhu/OpenDataToronto/BikeShare/README.md

 SELECT * FROM bike_trips LIMIT 10;
 ```

-#### 7. Restrict RDS database to only connecting with the EC2 instance
+#### 7. Restrict RDS database to only connect with the EC2 instance

 * Create a new security group that restricts access to only the EC2's security
 group, and assign it to the RDS.
 Also, deselect `public accessibility` in the